G Mixolydian scale

 The diatonic chords of G Mixolydian are: I = G, ii = Am, iii° = B°, IV = C, v = Dm, vi = Em, VII = F. These seven chords belong naturally to the key and are the safest harmonic vocabulary when writing songs in G Mixolydian.
 Click any chord below to open its full diagram and progressions.

-Mixolydian is the sound of blues-rock, country, Celtic music and a huge slice of classic rock.
-The flat seventh adds a dominant, swaggering character.
+Mixolydian is all over blues-rock, country, Celtic music and a huge chunk of classic rock.
+That flat seventh gives it a dominant, swaggering character.

 Practice tips

-Improvise over a major chord using the flat seventh of mixolydian — the result instantly sounds bluesy or country-flavoured.
+Improvise over a major chord using the flat seventh - instantly sounds bluesy or country-flavoured.

 Songs and pieces that use G Mixolydian include “Norwegian Wood” - The Beatles; “Sweet Child O’ Mine” (chorus) - Guns N’ Roses.
 Studying these examples is one of the fastest ways to internalise the scale’s sound.